avict18/wifite-3.0/README.md

 This project is released under the GNU General Public License v3.0.
 See the LICENSE file for more information.

  # Disclaimer
-This tool is only fo educational purposes only Avict18 will not be responsible for any Damage.!
+ <em><b>This tool is for educational purposes only and should not be used to illegally access or compromise Wi-Fi networks.
+Use of this tool for malicious purposes is strictly prohibited and may result in legal consequences.</b></em>

 # Tags
 <a href='https://github.com/MrpasswordTz'>MrpasswordTz</a>